 Posted on ::

 I run services at home, but I'm not sure which label fits.
 Self-hoster?
 Homelabber?
-Both communities overlap, but the goals are different.
-And I'm somewhere in between.
+Both communities overlap, but the goals are different, and I'm somewhere in between.

 Self-Hosted vs Homelab